-In a 2016 blog post, Labelmaster Senior Consultant Mike Pagel related the example of a costly mistake which well-trained employees would not have made:
+A Labelmaster Services consultant relates the example of a costly mistake which well-trained employees would not have made:

 Unaware of the extent to which lithium batteries are regulated, product development engineers bought lithium metal and lithium ion cells online at the lowest cost—without regard to whether the cells had met UN testing standards.
 Unfortunately, such batteries are forbidden from transport, unless specifically approved by the US Department of Transportation.